Sense-Studios/VirtualMixerProject-depricated/docs/How does this work.md

 ```

 As you can see, there is a scene, in which there is a plane.
-On the plane a shader material is rendered and therin is our mixer.
+On the plane, a shader material is rendered and therein is our mixer.

 ### Sources